adewaleftk/adewaleftk/README.md

 # [![TypingSVG](https://readme-typing-svg.demolab.com?lines=Hey!+You+Are+Welcome+To+My+Profile;My+Name+Is+ADEWALE;I+Am+Passionate+About+Coding;I+Learn+By+Doing)](https://git.io/typing-svg)

-🚀 I am a Full-Stack Software Engineer with 2 years of experience building modern web applications.
+🚀 I am a Full-Stack Software Engineer with 2 years of experience building Softwares.
 I'm passionate about creating high-quality, responsive, and user-friendly applications that solve real-world problems.

 🚀 I have a strong understanding of reponsive designs and web accessibility principles ensuring that all web applications are accessible to all users.
 I am dedicated to delivering clean, maintainable code that is optimized for performance.